mathiasrw/rexreplace/README.md

 - Implement in go so that all platforms can be supported with no need for node (might be based on)
 - Let https://github.com/dthree/vorpal deal with the interface?
 Or maybe https://www.npmjs.com/package/pretty-cli
 - Expand speed test to compare all related projects
-- Check if modular + compile is slower than mini monolith + require fs
+- Check if modular + compile is slower than mini-monolith + require fs

 ## Related projects

-There are many projects seeking to solve the same problem as RexReplace.
+Many projects are seeking to solve the same problem as RexReplace.
 Most lack the flexible CLI interface or are limited in how diverse the replacement can be.
 If our way does not suit you, we suggest you have a look at:

 - [replace-in-file](https://www.npmjs.com/package/replace-in-file)
 - [replace](https://www.npmjs.com/package/replace)